wiseman-timelord/GoldWeekly-Indicator/README.md

 ### Development
-- Mk3 - Do not use, under deveopment.
+- Mk3 - Do not use, under deveopment; so far, added Rsi, color selection based on the 3 trends.
-- so far, added Rsi, color selection based on the 3 trends.
+- Mk4 - Tba.